nthState/RobotKitSample/README.md

-# TestingRealitySample
+# RobotKitSample

-This is a Sample Project to demonstrate using [https://github.com/nthState/TestingReality](https://github.com/nthState/TestingReality)
+This is a Sample Project to demonstrate using [https://github.com/nthState/RobotKit](https://github.com/nthState/RobotKit)

 It uses the `PageObject` testing model to control a Robot during a UITest.